 During Karimov's presidency, corruption and bribery was widespread at Uzbek universities, especially in admissions.
 It was common for rich families to pay the equivalent of tens of thousands of US dollars to help their child enrol at university.
-In 2017, the Mirzivoyev government introduced a "super-contract" system allowing university applicants to pay an increased university fee and become a student even if they had not met the scores for enrolment.
+In 2017, the Mirziyoyev government introduced a "super-contract" system allowing university applicants to pay an increased university fee and become a student even if they had not met the scores for enrolment.
 According to the Diplomat (2023c), depending on how close to the entry score the applicants scored, the university fees they had to pay for the 2018-2019 academic year under the "super-contract" system ranged from UZS 82 million (US\$7,100) to UZS 276 million (US\$24,000) for the first year of studies.
-While this reform was meant to reduce corruption in the system, cases of corruption and bribery were still
+While this reform was meant to reduce corruption in the system, cases of corruption and bribery were still detected.

-2 Patronage nurses are supposed to be qualified nurses trained in obstetrics.
-They are often the first health professionals visiting the family of a newborn baby. detected.
 For instance, the exam scores of 117 applicants at 10 universities were reportedly forged to reduce their university fees (the Diplomat 2023c).